Gc protein-derived Macrophage Activating Factor

-    David Noakes, a friend of long standing from whom I hear on a regular if occasional basis, as he now lives in Guernsey and is working on cancer treatment and cures as the CEO of a company called Immuno Biotech Ltd. with a team of doctors but is experiencing a great deal of difficulty as it would seem he has devised a highly successful treatment which is not under the control of Big Pharma, the BMA, The FDA and the like – you may care to read up on some of the problems he has had at:
+David Noakes, is a friend of long-standing from whom I hear on a regular if occasional basis, as he now lives in Guernsey, he is working on cancer treatment and various other cures as the CEO of a company called Immuno Biotech Ltd., with a team of doctors but is experiencing a great deal of difficulty as it would seem he has devised a highly successful treatment which is not under the control of Big Pharma, the BMA, The FDA and the like – you may care to read up on some of the problems he has had at:

 David’s current web site is:

 GcMAF is claimed on the web site to rebuild the immune system to destroy cancer, infections and chronic diseases.
 GcMAF with six tests, two of them live-cell activity assays.

 Details of the claims for GcMAF are laid out in detail on David’s web site CLICK HERE together with both testimonials and such provenance as Immuno Biotech Ltd. consider relevant.

 You will also note the web site gives links to the website that outlines the difficulties both David and his company and staff have experienced in dealing with the claimed authorities CLICK HERE